Sombra (Overwatch)

+Conception and development

+Early in Overwatch's development lead artist Arnold Tsang created a character called "Omniblade", intending her to be one of the characters included in the game's base roster.
+Omniblade was designed to be a Japanese woman with an affinity for street fashion, that would be equipped with a series of throwing daggers.
+These daggers would in turn produce different effects, such as revealing enemy locations on the map.
+As they developed the game they found her skill kit did not fit in with the other heroes they had at that time, and while the character was shelved some of her abilities were reworked into other characters in the roster, namely Hanzo and Genji.

+The concept was revisited later on, with Tsang designing her appearance.
+This version of the character was changed to Mexican in origin, and took inspiration from Aztec culture, giving her a headdress and glowing green spikes across her body.
+However this iteration was considered too close to the original Omniblade concept, and a third was produced.
+The character was reimagined as a computer hacker, with energy tendrils added to her fingers to emphasize this, while her outfit was changed to a long hood to better emphasize stealth.
+Concerns were still raised that the hood made her resemble another character too closely, in this case Ana, and her outfit was shortened, with Ben Zhang designing her finalized look and equipment based on Tsang's design.

-In terms of Overwatch's characters, they wanted to bring more villain-like characters to the game, according to Goodman.
-Goodman considers Sombra to be "evil in the sense that she's kind of only out for herself", but will stay loyal to her employer, Talon, as well as the situation continues to work out for her and further her own agendas.
-Blizzard had planned a long-term alternate reality game (ARG) for Sombra as early as the open beta period for Overwatch.
-According to Goodman, who had planned out the initial stages of the ARG, the goal was to have players "get an idea of who she is and a little bit of her personality before we even unveiled her", and playing off her nature as a hacking character.
+According to lead character designer Goeff Goodman, they wanted to bring more villain-like characters to the game.
+Goodman considers Sombra to be "evil in the sense that she's kind of only out for herself", but will stay loyal to her employer as long as the situation continues to work out for her and further her own agendas.
 Casting for Sombra was done prior to her launch.
 Carolina Ravassa was part of one of those casting calls.
 Though Blizzard was looking for Mexican actors specifically with a Mexico City accent, Ravassa, who is originally from Colombia, had developed a northern Mexican accent, and used it during the casting call, gaining the role.
 Voice casting director Andrea Toyia then worked with Ravassa to tune the accent to where they wanted it.
-Sombra's dialog was written by Chu with help from members of Blizzard's localization team in Mexico to include local references.
+Sombra's dialog was written by leader writer Michael Chu, with help from members of Blizzard's localization team in Mexico to include local references.

-As planned from its start, the ARG concluded during BlizzCon on November 4, 2016, with the official reveal of Sombra.
-She was introduced through an animated short played during the convention's opening ceremony, and she was made available for play by attendees on the show floor.
-It was announced that she would be introduced to the game's public testing region on PC in the following week.
-Sombra was released for all users on November 15, 2016.

-Leaked images

-On October 7, a Reddit user posted an image of an Xbox Games Store listing for Halloween-themed loot boxes, an in-game reward item obtainable via microtransaction, that contained a reference to Sombra.
-On October 8, an image allegedly of an internal Blizzard developer website was posted to DeviantArt, Imgur, and Gyazo.
-The image claimed to show a character model of Sombra, a partial biography of the character, and a description of a Halloween-themed gameplay mode involving Junkrat as Dr. Junkenstein.
-A simultaneous leak included an Overwatch Halloween comic featuring Dr. Junkenstein.
-The Halloween event, including a game mode featuring Dr. Junkenstein as described in the leak, went live on October 11.
-On November 1, a Blizzard store listing was accidentally released and immediately removed.
-The image featured a character resembling the leaked character model, named Sombra in its filename, and bore the signature of a Blizzard concept artist.